Security risks of people working remotely

 The Growing Threat Landscape

-Routers are far less secure than most people assume.
-They’re often shipped with default settings that users rarely change, and the belief that these devices automatically update to fix security flaws is largely unfounded.
+Many networks that employees use for work are far less secure than commonly assumed.
+Home and public routers, for example, often ship with default settings that users rarely change.
+The assumption that these devices automatically update to fix security flaws is largely unfounded, leaving them vulnerable to exploitation.

 Real-world examples illustrate the risk:

-The answer is simple: routers are gateways to entire networks.
-An attacker who gains control of a router can intercept traffic, compromise connected devices, or use it as a foothold for larger attacks.
-Targeting routers is both lucrative and relatively easy for threat actors compared to other attack vectors.
+The answer is simple: these networks serve as gateways to corporate data.
+If an attacker compromises a router or an unsecured Wi-Fi network in a serviced office, they can intercept traffic, compromise connected devices, or use the network as a foothold for larger attacks.
+This makes targeting uncontrolled networks a lucrative and relatively easy strategy for cybercriminals.

 The Scale of the Problem

-For organizations with remote or hybrid teams, the scale of the issue is staggering.
-Managing the security of dozens, hundreds, or even thousands of home routers is a nearly impossible task for most IT teams.
-Yet, every single device represents a potential entry point for attackers.
+For organisations with employees accessing data outside the office IT environment, the scale of the issue is daunting.
+Managing the security of thousands of different routers and public networks is virtually impossible for IT teams.
+Yet every single connection represents a potential entry point for attackers.

 Dangerous Assumptions

-Many people assume that Internet Service Providers (ISPs) supply secure and always up to date routers.
-Unfortunately, this is rarely the case.
-Studies have shown that many ISP-provided routers run outdated firmware, leaving them vulnerable to attacks.
+Many assume that Internet Service Providers (ISPs) supply secure and regularly updated routers.
+In reality, studies show that many ISP-provided routers run outdated firmware, leaving them vulnerable to attacks.
+Similarly, public Wi-Fi networks in serviced offices or coworking spaces often lack adequate security controls, making them prime targets for cyber threats.

 Another common misconception is the belief that “it won’t happen to me.”
-This false sense of security can lead to complacency, exposing organizations to avoidable risks.
+This false sense of security can lead to complacency, exposing organisations to preventable risks.

 The Real-World Consequences

-The risks associated with insecure routers aren’t hypothetical.
+The risks associated with insecure network connections aren’t hypothetical.
 Exploits targeting Netgear Orbi routers or TP-Link devices infected with Mirai malware have had real-world consequences.
-The UK’s National Cyber Security Centre (NCSC) has even issued advisories highlighting the dangers of employees connecting to corporate systems via insecure home routers.
+The UK’s National Cyber Security Centre (NCSC) has even issued advisories highlighting the dangers of employees connecting to corporate systems via insecure networks.

-Addressing the security risks posed by home routers requires a proactive approach.
-Here are some key steps organizations can take:
+Addressing the security risks of uncontrolled networks requires a proactive approach.
+Here are key steps organisations can take:

-1. User Education: Empower employees with knowledge about router security risks and how to mitigate them.
+• User Education: Empower employees with knowledge about network security risks and how to mitigate them.

-2. Deploy Secure Managed Routers: Solutions like Loxada’s managed routers provide an easy-to-use, secure alternative that ensures work data is always protected, regardless of the home router’s state.
+• Deploy Secure Managed Routers: Solutions like Loxada’s managed routers provide a secure, controlled connection that ensures work data is always protected—regardless of the security state of the network.

-6. Multi-Factor Authentication (MFA): Implement MFA wherever possible to add an additional layer of security against unauthorized access.
+• Multi-Factor Authentication (MFA): Implement MFA wherever possible to add an additional layer of security against unauthorised access.

 A Call to Action

-The risks posed by insecure home routers are real and growing.
-Addressing these vulnerabilities for organizations embracing remote and hybrid work isn’t optional – it’s essential.
-Solutions like Loxada’s managed routers can eliminate these risks, ensuring that every remote connection is as secure as if made from within the office.
+The risks posed by uncontrolled networks are real and growing.
+Addressing these vulnerabilities isn’t optional—it’s essential.
+Solutions like Loxada’s managed routers ensure that every remote connection is as secure as if made from within the office, removing the uncertainty and risk of using insecure networks.

-By taking these proactive steps, organizations can turn one of their weakest links into a fortified part of their cybersecurity strategy.
+By taking proactive steps, organisations can turn one of their weakest links into a secure, managed part of their cybersecurity strategy, ensuring that sensitive data remains protected—no matter where it is accessed.

 Sources